tedsluis/ansible-dump1090/README.md

 ## Run a playbook

 Using Ansible you can execute commands on multiple hosts.
-Using Ansible playbooks you can execute scripts (in yml format) that take care deployment and configuration on multiple hosts.
+But using Ansible playbooks you can execute scripts (in yml format) that take care of deployment and configuration on multiple hosts.

-In this example I run a playbook only on one host (as configured in installbasics.yml):
+In this example I run a playbook all hosts (as configured in [installbasics.yml](https://github.com/tedsluis/ansible-dump1090/blob/master/installbasics.yml)):
 ````
 $ ansible-playbook installbasics.yml